-Step 6: Specify the location of where your new HDD will be stored and then click Next

-Step 7: Leave the recommended SCSI HDD option as is and click Finish.
+- Step 5: It is recommended to set the Thick Provision Lazy Zeroed HDD option. - Step 6: Specify the location of where your new HDD will be stored and then click Next - Step 7: Leave the recommended SCSI HDD option as is and click Finish.